yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_Migration_Guide.rst

 K3-image-gen
 -------------

-K3-Image-Gen is a tool to allow users to create an image tree blob (a.k.a.
-FIT image) comprising of a signed System Firmware image as well as the binary configuration artifacts needed to bring up SYSFW as part of the U-Boot SPL startup.
+K3-Image-Gen is a tool to allow users to create an image comprising of a signed System Firmware image as well as the binary configuration artifacts needed to bring up SYSFW as part of the U-Boot SPL startup.
 For more information go to: https://git.ti.com/cgit/k3-image-gen/k3-image-gen/tree/README.md.